-Figure 12 suggests the boundary layer-FST interaction in our cases can be largely understood as a simple mixing of the two flows.
-The peaks in the w{rms}^+ profiles (insets) are increased when the FST is higher than the peak of the wall-generated turbulence, and then decreased when the FST is lower than that of the wall-generated turbulence. § 4.6 below offers conditional statistics building on this basic idea.
-For wakes subject to external turbulence, Pal & Sarkar (2015) introduced an argument based on u'e/u'{cl} where u'{cl} is the wake turbulence at the centreline, and found this to be the key parameter governing the influence of external fluctuations, and not u'e/U_0 , where U_0 is the centreline deficit velocity.
-In the present wall-bounded flow we can take u'{cl} to be analogous to the peak in velocity variance profiles (i.e. $w'{rms, peak}$ in the insets of figure 12).
-We indeed see the influence of the relative ratio of $w'e/w'{rms, peak}$ as stated above.
-Pal & Sarkar (2015) reported the external turbulence and centreline turbulence tend to eventually
+Figure 12 suggests that the boundary layer-FST interaction in our cases can be largely understood as a simple mixing of the two flows.
+The peaks in the w{rms}^+ profiles (insets) are increased when the FST is higher than the peak of the wall-generated turbulence, and then decreased when the FST is lower than that of the wall-generated turbulence.
+Section 4.6 offers conditional statistics building on this basic idea.
+For wakes subject to external turbulence, Pal & Sarkar (2015) introduced an argument based on u'{e}/u'{cl} , where u'{cl} is the wake turbulence at the centreline, and found this to be the key parameter governing the influence of external fluctuations, and not u'e/U_0 , where U_0 is the centreline deficit velocity.
+In the present wall-bounded flow we can take u'{cl} to be analogous to the peak in velocity variance profiles (i.e. $w'{rms,peak}$ in the insets of figure 12).
+We indeed see the influence of the relative ratio of $w'e/w'{rms,peak}$ as stated above.
+Pal & Sarkar (2015) reported that the external turbulence and centreline turbulence tend to eventually decay at similar rates.
+This is in contrast to the boundary layer where the inner peak is ever energised by U{τ} , and thus the ratio $w'e/w'{rms,peak}$ always falls as the FST decays.
+Whether the boundary layer is impacted by the FST while $w'e/w'{rms,peak}$ is still above unity (Pal & Sarkar 2015) is governed by the relative large-eddy turnover time scale.
+This effectively dictates the 'adjustment time' required between the boundary layer and FST.

-Figure 13: Boundary layer and FST contributions to the wall-normal Reynolds stress profiles deduced via conditional averaging on the passive scalar: -, contribution from the boundary layer; ---, contribution of FST; -, sum of two profiles, equivalent to non-conditionally averaged profiles.
-Left column (a, d, g) case D; centre column (b, e, h)case E; right column (c, f, i) case C. Figures (a-c) are at the time of FST injection, figures (d-f) are $t \approx 0.9 T{e,0}$ after FST injection, and figures (g-i) at $t \approx 1.7 T{e,0}$ after FST injection.
-Curves in grey are for the boundary layer developing under a quiescent free-stream from Kozul et al. (2016) at matched Re{τ} for each subfigure.
-Note the vertical scale in figures (a-c) differs to that of the subsequent figures.
+FIGURE 13.
+Boundary layer and FST contributions to the wall-normal Reynolds stress profiles deduced via conditional averaging on the passive scalar: -, contribution from the boundary layer; ---, contribution of FST; , sum of two profiles, equivalent to non-conditionally averaged profiles. (a,d,g) Case D; (b,e,h) case E; (c,f,i) case C. (a-c) At the time of FST injection; (d-f) at $t \approx 0.9 T{e,0}$ after FST injection; (g-i) at $t \approx 1.7 T{e,0}$ after FST injection.
+Curves in grey are for the boundary layer developing under a quiescent free stream from Kozul et al. (2016) at matched Re{τ} for each panel.
+Note that the vertical scale in (a-c) differs from that of the subsequent panels.